-- 1. See MDF's Practical Suggestions for the Anesthetic Management of a Myotonic Dystrophy Patient and Anesthesia Quick Reference Guide at https://www.myotonic.org/toolkits-publications - 2.
+- 1. Before any surgeries or procedures requiring anesthesia, see Myotonic Practical Suggestions for the Anesthetic Management of a Myotonic Dystrophy Patient for anesthesia risks and recommendations and the Anesthesia Quick Reference Guide http://myotonic.org/clinical-resources - 2.
 Inform all caregivers that any clinicians administering or prescribing an anesthetic should be aware of the DM1 diagnosis and impact of sedation on DM1 patients - 3.
 When possible combine procedures under a single sedation - 4.
 Arrange for a pre-anesthetic visit for all children planning to have deep sedation for a diagnostic test, procedure or surgery.
 If possible, include a pulmonologist with expertise in neuromuscular diseases during this visit - 5.
 Consider referral to a Child Life Specialist or a similar program that specializes in reducing the anxiety for children undergoing a surgical procedure - 6.
 Monitor during anesthetization for untoward responses and interactions of the cardiac, respiratory, muscle and central nervous system before, during and after surgery - 7.
 Monitor for a longer than typical period of time after sedation, even in mild DM1 cases, in order to detect any serious adverse events in the hospital setting - 8.
 Provide patients with a DM1 wallet card or bracelets